vlstill/presentations/concur_a2015/pres.md

 *   standard compiler optimizations do not preserve parallel behavior of the program
-    *   they also do not preserve readability of debugging information
+    *   also do not preserve readability of debugging information
-    *   variables can be promoted to registers, function inlining, code movement, cycle invariant code motion
+    *   variables promotion, function inlining, code movement, cycle invariant code motion

 *   optimizations can increase state space size